 If you are looking at purchasing the property, refurbishing, and then keeping it for a longer-term use such as rental, you might find a Commercial Mortgage more cost-effective.

 Alternatively, under some circumstances, a specific ‘Light Refurbishment’ BTL Mortgage may be available.

 When a Bridging Loan is what you require, the lender would typically look to lend for a period of between 2 weeks and 24 months.
-This is because the cost of Bridging Finance is typically higher than the of a standard loan.
-Thus, the longer the loan is outstanding, the higher the amount of funds (by way of interest) will need to be allocated to your project.
+This is because the cost of Bridging Finance is typically higher than that of a standard loan.
+Thus, the longer the loan is outstanding, the higher the fund value (by way of interest) you will need to allocate to your project.
 Although many lenders will not consider offering a remortgage until the property has been owned for at least 6 months, this is not the case with every lender operating in the Buy to Let arena.
 Therefore, if the property is suitable for mainstream lending after a shorter period, there are still lenders who will consider lending for less than 6 months.
 You will also be able to raise capital if the value of the property has seen a significant increase.

 Why Choose Us?

 At Hawke Financial Services Llp, we have direct access to a wide range of Bridging funders, along with the experience to present an application professionally.
 Many brokers use a ‘Master Broker’ or ‘Packager’ to access bridging finance companies.
 This is not, however, always the most cost-effective or timely route.